Start your degree to become a teacher

 Are you interested in becoming an elementary teacher?
 In becoming an ESL teacher?
 The degree to become an elementary and ESL teacher is called a BS, Interdisciplinary Studies with EC-6/ESL certification.

 Students in the School of Education, earning their teacher degree in EC-6/ESL, are passionate about early childhood education and teaching in urban schools.
 Their own experiences inspired them to become a teacher.

 What will you learn?

-Learn More: Review the program course catalogue or connect with a pre-admissions advisor on questions about transfers
+Want to know how to become an elementary school teacher?
+Review the program course catalogue or connect with a pre-admissions advisor on questions about requirements and transfers

 Learn More: Connect with EC-6 Bilingual/ESL program coordinator, Dr. Patsy Sosa-Sanchez, or learn more about certification testing

-Students are highly sought after for jobs because of the high need for ESL teachers.
+A teaching career provides stability and benefits while allowing you to impact the world.
 Starting salaries in N. Texas are just above $50,000 a year with health and retirement benefits.
-Because of their clinical teaching experience, many teachers interview and receive preliminary offers before graduation.
+Many teachers interview and receive preliminary offers before graduation.
+Scholarships also ensure you leave the School of Education with low debt.
 Learn more about the job market

-Teacher certification can launch a robust career.
-Some teachers stay in the school setting, advancing their career by becoming a master reading or math teacher, instructional coach, curriculum writer, or even, administrator.
+A teacher degree with certification is an investment in a stable career with benefits.
+Some become a teacher and stay teaching.
+Others advance by becoming a master reading or math teacher, instructional coach, curriculum writer, or even, administrator.
 After successfully teaching over several years, others take their skills outside of schools to become tutors, educational sales reps, consultants, business owners, or policy advisors.
 Learn more about career paths and design a roadmap